Spectrum Cellular Management

 Municipal ordinances require carriers to certify FCC compliance but provide no mechanism for independent verification.
 Cities approve installations based on carrier-generated RF reports without in-house RF engineering expertise, ability to audit actual emissions, resources to verify beam characteristics, understanding of Section 6409 eligibility criteria, or budget for third-party technical review.
 The result is a compliance system where the regulated entity certifies its own adherence to standards the reviewing authority cannot verify.

-What Independent RF Testing Reveals
+What Independent Testing Reveals:

 Power Output Verification